xw0078/VT_Fall18_CS4984-CS5984/ReadMe.markdown

 `/sample_notebooks/ArchiveSpark_HtmlText_extraction.json`

-You can import the notebook to Zeppelin if needed.
+You can import the notebook to Zeppelin as needed.

 ArchiveSpark Github page also provides some good [Documentations and Recipies](https://github.com/helgeho/ArchiveSpark/blob/master/docs/README.md)

 ### Spark-Shell Testing in Docker